whardier/Mongo-Like-Candy/cascading-multi-clause-queries.rst

 Geospatial Queries
 ------------------

-I've written a post called Geospatial MongoDB using Quadtrees and Geohashes_
+In my article Geospatial MongoDB using Quadtrees and Geohashes_

 Gotchas
 -------

 There are of course a few gotchas with using this solution.

-No more sort_!
+No more cursor.sort_!
 ~~~~~~~~~~~~~~

 Go ahead and try it.
 Instead of processing each or_ clause and